Business Insider Is Hiring A Full-Time Copy Editor

 - Familiarity with AP style, content-management systems, social media, and instant messaging.

-- Team player with a positive attitude and a sense of humour.
+- Team player with a great attitude and a sense of humour.

+- Work the early shift (from 6 a.m. to 2 p.m.)
+Monday through Friday in the office.

 - Pass a two-part editing test on page and on screen.

-In addition, please complete this assignment and include it with your cover letter:
+In addition, please complete this quick assignment and include it with your cover letter:

 Business Insider Emails & Alerts